Freddy Kleemann: College career

-Professional Club Career
+Professional Club career

 On January 21, 2021, Freddy Kleemann was selected 11th overall in the 2021 MLS SuperDraft by Austin FC ahead of their inaugural season in MLS.
 He signed the club on February 9, 2021.

 On May 14, 2021, Freddy Kleemann was loaned to USL Championship side Birmingham Legion for the 2021 season.
 He made his professional debut on May 22, 2021, appearing as a 76th-minute substitute during a 2–1 loss to San Antonio FC.
 However, he was recalled to Austin ahead of their fixture against Seattle Sounders FC on May 30, 2021.

 On March 11, 2022, Freddy Kleemann returned to Birmingham Legion, joining them for another season-long loan spell.
 On March 13, 2022, Freddy Kleemann helped the Legion to a 1:1 draw against the Tampa Bay Rowdies by completing the most passes (87) in the match with a pass accuracy of 89% of which 14 passes were directed into the final third.
 A week later, on March 19, he sustained an ACL injury in the first half against FC Tulsa, which sidelined him for the rest of the season.

 Freddy Kleemann was released by Austin following the 2022 season.

 Kleemann signed with the Tampa Bay Rowdies on December 23, 2022.
+He left Tampa Bay following their 2024 season.

+On February 12, 2025, Kleemann joined USL Championship side Sacramento Republic.